meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-Moved type & mode selections out of metaboxes, Added a default tick to the mixed type
+Removed type & mode selections from accidentally showing up in other post types